adamjgrant/fluxplayer/README.md

 python flux.py
 ```

+in the same directory.

 ## In ChatGPT

 `prompt.md` is the prompt you'll want to use for the GPT.
-Note that cartridge.yaml or .python must be at the same directory as flux.py.
+Note that cartridge.yaml or .python must be at the same directory as flux.

-To execute directly, you can run `python flux.py` without any arguments.
-This will assume you have a yaml or python cartridge called "cartridge" in the same directory.

 You can also specify a custom cartridge path with `-c`